angular-package/angular-package/MAKECHANGELOG.md

 - At release time, you can move the Unreleased section changes into a new release version section.

 ---
 Guiding principles are copied from [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).
-We are just using their ideas.
+We are just using their idea of making changelog with some modifies.